McPringle/apus/README.md

 Everyone is welcome to contribute a plugin themselves.
 The implementation is very simple.
 There are two types of plugins: `EventPlugin` and `SocialPlugin`.
 For a new plugin, a new package is created under `swiss.fihlon.apus.plugin.event` or `swiss.fihlon.apus.plugin.social`, based on the plugin type.
 The implementation is carried out in this new package.
 Implement one of these two interfaces depending on the plugin type you want to contribute and annotate the class with `@Service`.

-If your implementation requires a configuration, the `Configuration` class must be extended accordingly.
-Add a property and corresponding setters and getters in the marked sections.
-Implement the settings object as a `record` in your new plugin package.
-Take one of the existing plugins as a template.
+If your implementation requires a configuration, implement the configuration as a `record` in your new plugin package.
+Take the configuration of one of the existing plugins as a template.
 Default settings belong in the file `application.properties` and the corresponding schema is stored in `additional-spring-configuration-metadata.json`.
-Of course, this `README.md` must also be adapted.
+Finally, add the configuration class of your new plugin to the `AppConfig` class and modify this `README.md` accordingly.

 ## Communication